gfw-api/fw-teams/README.md

-# Resource Watch Adapter CSV
+# Node Skeleton Microservice

-This repository is the microservice that implements the carto adapter funcionality, which is exposed on the /carto endpoint.
+This repository is the node skeleton microservice to create node microservice for WRI API

 1. [Getting Started](#getting-started)